Tuesday, April 6, 2021

 -dog friendly, on leash, no trash or poop bags available

--mostly exposed. sun protection would help, esp. in summer
+-mostly exposed. sun protection essential in summer

 -room is limited at the top of the cave